paigeboyd/Final-Year/Major-Project.md

 TOUCHPOINTS: I plan on exploring a number of touchpoints to go along with the app to promote learning BSL.
 These will possibly be in the form of stickers and flash cards, alongside the supporting website to establish the brand and explain how to use it.
 The website will be aimed at adults; parents/teachers.

-I could build this project in two ways: Web App, or a Native App.
 The Web App would be built using HTML, CSS and JavaScript, and would be able to be used on all devices with a browser and an internet connection.
-React Native would restrict the app to be used on iOS or Android mobile devices only.
-However, it would be a good learning experience and a chance to learn a new code?

 ### Pros